Predictive Process Model Monitoring using Recurrent Neural Networks: Evaluation

 PAM has been implemented as a feature generation technique in Java, and a deep learning network architecture in the Keras Python library\footnote{\url{https://keras.io/}}.
 The implementations can be found online\footnote{\url{https://github.com/JohannesDeSmedt/processes-as-movies}}.

 As indicated before, two types of recurrent neural network topologies are used.
 Firstly, encoder/decoder networks were used to work with the high-dimensional input.
 Two hyperparameters were used: the dimensionality of the input layer, and the number of encoding/decoding layers.
 The former was set to powers of 2, i.e., 64, 128, 256, and 512.
-As will become apparent from the results, higher dimensionality led to overfitting.
 Besides, 1-4 layers of encoding/decoding were used, where every subsequent layer is half of the size of the former.
-Secondly, convolutional recurrent neural networks were used with three hyperparameters; kernel size and filter size are convolutional neural network parameters, set at 4, 8, and 12, and 1-4 CONVLSTM layers were used.
+Secondly, ConvLSTMs were used with three hyperparameters; kernel size and filter size are convolutional neural network parameters, set at 4, 8, and 12, and 1-4 CONVLSTM layers were used.
 Note that further hyper-parameter optimisation could still improve the results, as this is an essential part of the learning process \cite{DBLP:journals/is/Francescomarino18}.
 The experiments were run both for a fixed number of windows, and a fixed window length, both set at 2, 5, 10 to obtain insight in the effect of varying window sizes and lengths.
 Note that a fixed number of windows of 2 splits a trace in half and predicts the presence of constraints in the second half of the trace, which is a hard task for an LSTM as there is no potential to propagate a lot of past information.
 The number of epochs was set at 10 for the fixed number of windows dataset and 20 for the shorter logs used for the fixed window size as the results did not change significantly when using higher values (tested at 40 and 60) for either approach and to make a trade-off in terms of results/performance.
 Given that the input dimensionality is high (e.g. for BPI 17 with $|A|=26$ we have time steps of dimensionality $26\times26\times14=9,464$), batch sizes needed to be sufficiently small (10-20 traces) to fit in memory.

-Two optimisers were used, Nadam \cite{ruder2016overview} and ADADELTA \cite{DBLP:journals/corr/abs-1212-5701}, both with the binary cross entropy measure as a loss function.
+Two optimizers were used, Nadam \cite{ruder2016overview} and ADADELTA \cite{DBLP:journals/corr/abs-1212-5701}, both with the binary cross entropy measure as a loss function.
 In all cases, Nadam outperformed ADADELTA and is reported in the results.
 Activity and kernel regularisation \cite{zaremba2014recurrent} were applied in various layers as well as the final layer, but yielded no better results and are also not reported.